-Wait for Passive (Fatal Shot) + Basic Attack + Skill 1 + Basic Attack
+Wait for Passive (Fatal Shot) + Basic Attack + First Skill + Basic Attack

-Skill 1 + Basic Attack x N + Ultimate Skill
+First Skill + Basic Attack x N + Ultimate Skill

-This last combo is practically using your Skill 1 + Basic Attack to continuously attack your enemies during clash then using your ultimate skill when a dying enemy tries to escape.
+This last combo is practically using your Skill 1 + Basic Attack to continuously attack your enemies during clashes then using your ultimate skill when a dying enemy tries to escape.

 Early game harassment.
 Lesley is a dreadful enemy to face at the start of the game because of her first skill and range.
 Spam your First Skill + Basic Attack combo to your enemy until it’s forced to go back home to heal.
 Take advantage of the time to kill the crab and clear the minion wave while your enemy is gone.

 Optimize the ultimate.
 As a squishy marksman, Lesley can’t afford to freely roam around because the threat of ambush could be just around the corner.
 Her ultimate skill is not just for finishing off dying enemies but its scope can actually detect enemies hiding in the bushes.
 If the opposing team’s lineup has fast-escaping heroes, try to save your ultimate to secure your kill for them.
 The ultimate snipe will keep hitting heroes like Fanny, Ling and Johnson even if they’re very far off the map already.